 How’d these talent acquisition teams do it?
 Simple: they used GoodTime.
 And you can, too.

-GoodTime Hire harnesses Candidate Relationship Intelligence to automate coordination, build relationships during interviews, and provide actionable insights to continuously improve your connections with applicants.
+GoodTime Hire harnesses Candidate Relationship Intelligence to automate interview scheduling, build relationships during interviews, and provide actionable insights to continuously improve your hiring process.

-If you want to take your recruitment process to the next level, learn more here.
+If you want to take your recruitment process to the next level, learn more about Hire here.